LEAGUE7QC/LEAGUE7QC.github.io/docs/registration.md

 <span style="font-size:12px;">* If you have participated in previous seasons, you are already a registered player.
 You don't have to resubmit. </span>

-## Team Registrations <span style="color:#ffbd00">(ON - Captains Only)</span>
+## Team Registrations

-Team registrations for <span style="color:#ffbd00">Season 04: History of Magic</span> are now open!
+Team registrations for <span style="color:#ffbd00">Season 04: History of Magic</span> are now closed.

 Team captains can register their teams after ensuring all players have completed their individual registrations.
 Please review the [Season Rules & Format](/season/04/rules-format.md) before submitting your team registration.

- <a href="https://docs.google.com/forms/d/e/1FAIpQLSdRDQOL6Me3S0uVmy0VCBspLBtzyERHjKmJ4gI9OMkDcFZUHQ/viewform?usp=sf_link"  target="_blank" style="display: inline-block; padding: 12px 44px; background-color: #ffbd00; color: black; text-decoration: none; font-weight: bold; border-radius: 4px; text-align: center;">REGISTER YOUR TEAM</a>
+ <a target="_blank" style="display: inline-block; padding: 12px 44px; background-color: gray; color: black; text-decoration: none; font-weight: bold; border-radius: 4px; text-align: center;">REGISTER YOUR TEAM</a>

-## Free Agent Pool

-Please open a ticket on Discord to register yourself as a Free Agent.